 Supplier Code of Conduct

-Orkla will primarily use the latest version of SMETA*** as the auditing standard when assessing compliance with this CoC.
+Orkla will primarily use the latest version of SMETA3 as the auditing standard when assessing compliance with this CoC.

-Child labour***** shall be prohibited.
+Child labour4 must be prohibited and prevented.
 Suppliers shall take the appropriate measures to ensure that no child labour occurs at their own place of production or operations or at their sub-contractors’ sites of production or operations.

-Young persons under the age of 18 shall not be engaged in work that is hazardous to their health or safety, including night work.
+Suppliers must under no circumstances employ individuals under the age of 15, under the legal minimum age for work or under minimum age for completing mandatory schooling as specified by local laws, whichever is higher.
+Young persons under the age of 18 must not be engaged in work that is hazardous to their health or safety, including night work.

 Policies and procedures for remediation of child labour shall be established, documented, and communicated to personnel and other interested parties.
 Adequate support shall be provided to enable such children to attend and complete compulsory education.